logzio/aws-cost-and-usage/README.md

   - REPORT_PATH: *See below picture where can you take it from*
   - S3_BUCKET_NAME: *See below picture where can you take it from*
 5. In the Basic Settings section, we recommend to start by setting memory to 1024(MB) and a 5(MIN) timeout, and then subsequently adjusting these values based on trial and error, and according to your Lambda usage.
-6. Leave the other settings as default
+6. Leave the other settings as default report fields
 ![Alt text](report_fields.png?raw=true)

 ## Step 3 - Setting scheduling trigger